Kitchen fire damages northwest Champaign home

-CHAMPAIGN - A fire contained to the kitchen of a northwest Champaign home has displaced a family.
+CHAMPAIGN — A fire in the kitchen of a northwest Champaign home has displaced a family.

 Eastern Prairie Assistant Fire Chief Brian Smith said firefighters were called to a split-level home in the 2300 block of Campbell Drive about 1:50 p.m.
 Sunday.